 THE LYNN AVOIDING LINE

-We recommend viewing this page on a desktop pc-laptop or tablet for a better viewing experience.
+We recommend viewing this page on a desktop PC, laptop, or tablet for a better viewing experience.

-Departing King's Lynn, the Sutton Bridge railway line used the Lynn Ely line and headed to the southern edge of the town to Harbour Junction.
+Departing from King's Lynn, the Sutton Bridge railway line utilised the Lynn Ely line and proceeded to the southern edge of the town at Harbour Junction.
 From there, the line diverted towards Sutton Bridge, with the next station being West Lynn.
-However, the single-platformed station at West Lynn was short-lived, and there is minimal historical information about this old station.
+However, the single-platform station at West Lynn was short-lived, and little historical information is available about this old station.
+I found that it was estimated to have been open from 1866 to 1886.

-On the northern side of King’s Lynn, the King’s Lynn to Hunstanton railway line opened in 1862, and the Lynn Fakenham Railway opened in 1879 between Gaywood and Great Massingham.
+On the northern side of King’s Lynn, the King’s Lynn to Hunstanton railway line opened in 1862, and the Lynn Fakenham Railway opened in 1879 between King’s Lynn and Great Massingham.
 This is shown on historic maps as the Eastern & Midlands railway.
 The Lynn Fakenham line originally ran from a junction that branched off the Lynn Hunstanton Railway at Gaywood, between King’s Lynn and North Wootton.
 The line was extended to Fakenham in 1880, expanding further to Melton Constable, Great Yarmouth, Cromer, and Norwich City station and in later days, all these became part of the M&GN.

 The Lynn Fakenham railway called at Grimston Road, Hillington, East Rudham, West Raynham & Fakenham.